 IDX Broker IDX Capability

-Just the name of this company should give you some indication that the IDX capabilities are very strong with IDX Broker.
-The IDX Broker website experience is really centered around search; as such, they need a reliable and complete IDX connection to fill out their list of features.
+Just the name of this company should give you an indication of IDX Broker’s strong IDX capabilities.
+The IDX Broker website experience is really centered around search.
+As such, they need a reliable and complete IDX connection to fill out their list of features.

-We tested IDX Broker’s connection with a local MLS that a member of our team belongs to, and it connected with every major property category, making the search functionality on the agent website nearly identical to that of the local MLS’ own website.
+We tested IDX Broker’s connection with a local MLS, and it connected with every major property category, making the search functionality on the agent website nearly identical to that of the local MLS’ own website platform.

 Note: If you’re located in New York City, this platform won’t work for you, as IDX Broker doesn’t connect with REBNY.